CLUBS AND GROUPS

 Have you attended a suicide bereavement support group and want to connect with others with similar experiences on an ongoing or occasional basis?
 Then join the Centre for Supportive Care’s drop-in, free Suicide Bereavement Alumni Group.
 Open to all communities.
 No commitment to attend every month.
 Group will meet on the second Tuesday of each month from 6:30 to 8 p.m.
 Must register prior to attending.
 Call Teresa at 604-948-0660.

-McKee Walking Club walks rain or shine every Tuesday and Friday.
-Meet at 9 a.m. in the lobby of the McKee Seniors Recreation Centre.
+McKee Walking Club walks rain or shine every Tuesday and Friday at 9 a.m.
+Meet in the lobby of McKee Seniors Recreation Centre.

 Did you have fun playing in a band in high school?
-If so, dust off your instrument, contact Curt Jantzen, and then join us in Ladner Tuesday evenings starting Sept.
-10. The Delta Music Makers Concert Band is a fun group of adults who love to rehearse and play concerts in the community.
-Especially needed now are trumpets and clarinets, or any instrument except alto sax (that section is full).
+If so, dust off your instrument, contact Curt Jantzen, and then join the Delta Music Makers in Ladner on Tuesday evenings.
+The concert band is a fun group of adults who love to rehearse and play concerts in the community.
 Contact firstname.lastname@example.org.

 The Coming Events column is published every Thursday as a community service.
 If you have a non-profit event, e-mail (email@example.com), mail or drop off the details to the Optimist by 3 p.m.
 Monday.
 Submissions are subject to space limitations.
 No phone calls, please.